-Michael Horning’s family has been actively involved in breeding and racing horses in Maryland for more than 40 years.
-His late father, the breeder-owner Larry Sr., served on the MTHA board as an owner representative, while his brother, Larry Jr., has been a licensed Maryland trainer for about 30 years.
+Michael Horning’s family has been actively involved in breeding and racing horses in Maryland for almost 50 years.
+His late father, breeder-owner Larry Sr., served on the MTHA Board of Directors as an owner representative, while his brother, Larry Jr., was a licensed Maryland trainer for more than 30 years.

 A graduate of John Carroll University with a degree in accounting, Horning is a CPA who became audit senior manager at Touche Ross.
-For the past 23 years, he has been the chief financial officer at two different property and casualty insurance companies.
-He is currently serving his first term as MTHA Director being elected in 2011 and is also co-chair of the Finance Committee.
+For almost 35 years he has been the chief financial officer at two different property and casualty insurance companies.

 Horning is married to Debbie (Komlo) Horning, daughter of longtime Maryland trainer William Komlo, and they race their horses as M and D Stable.
 The couple, who live in Potomac and have three grown children, have horses in training and broodmares, all of which are Maryland-breds.
 Two homebreds were stakes winners—Eyeplayeveryday and Debbie’s Tude.